randomthingsandstuff/twilio_oncall/README.md

   "9844": [ "+317044000", "+12145550101"] }
 ```

-Twilio honors cache-control header, so you should be able to cache this response if it matters to your application.

 If you really don't like having some URL for twilio to pick this up from, the dictionary is picked up in mainmenu.js and rroncall.js

 ## Operation